Price & Hours

 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

 One of the first cast-iron lighthouses built in the South, the Biloxi Lighthouse is one of the city's most revered landmarks.
-Erected in 1848, it was operated by local Biloxians -- including a handful of female lightkeepers -- until 1939 when the U.S. Coast Guard adopted the post.
-Today, the lighthouse has survived the shoreline's devastation by many a hurricane, and now stands as a symbol of the city's resolve.
+Erected in 1848, it was operated by local Biloxians – including a handful of female lightkeepers – until 1939 when the U.S. Coast Guard adopted the post.
+Today, the lighthouse has survived the shoreline's devastation by many a hurricane (Hurricane Katrina's storm surge waters covered a third of the 64-foot-tall lighthouse) and stands as a symbol of the city's resolve.

-If you want to tour the general area, you'll have to get there early; the city operates only three tours daily Monday through Saturday from 9 to 9:30 a.m.
-Admission starts at $5 for adults but group tours are available by appointment only.
-Check out the city of Biloxi's website for more details on tours.
+If you want to tour the lighthouse, you'll have to get there early; the city operates only three tours daily at 9, 9:15 and 9:30 a.m.
+Admission starts at $5 for adults and $2 for students; group tours (and discounts) are available by appointment only.
+Check out the city of Biloxi's website for more details.